maoberlehner/markus-oberlehner-net/content/blog/abbreviations-suck.md

 +++
 date = "2017-01-22T09:06:05+02:00"
 title = "Abbreviations Suck"
-description = "Writing clean code is hard.
-Not using abbreviations is an effortless way to make your code easier to understand." intro = "For a recent project I had to work a lot with express (Node.js framework).
+description = "Using abbreviations for naming variables and functions leads to harder to understand code.
+Not using abbreviations is an easy way to improve your code." intro = "For a recent project I had to work a lot with express (Node.js framework).
 In the express documentation, abbreviations are used everywhere: `req`, `res`, `err`,...
 While copying code snippets from the documentation into my project and changing the abbreviations to the words they stand for again and again, I figured I should write an article about this topic." draft = false categories = ["Development"]